pheymann/typedapi/docs/ApiDefinition.md

 ## How to define an API
-The central idea behind TypedApi is to make client and server implementation as typesafe and simple as possible.
+The central idea behind Typedapi is to make client and server implementation as typesafe and simple as possible.

  - On the client-side you only define what you expect from an API provided by a server.
 In other words you define a contract between the client and the server.
  - The server-side then has to comply with that contract by implementing proper endpoint functions.